The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 What makes a company choose to work with an affiliate network?

 Let’s go back to our biryani example.
-If the spices vendor is left on his own, then he would have to go to each and every gully trying to sell his spices.
-He’d have to shout to grab the attention of people nearby, which is a tiresome task.
+If the spices vendor is left on his own, then he would have to go to every gully trying to sell his spices.
 However, if he teamed up with the vegetable vendor and rice vendor, then someone like you who is looking for biryani ingredients is bound to land in at least one of these stores.
 If you go to the rice store first, then the rice seller would recommend the spices vendor in his team.
 If you went to the spices guy first, then he would recommend the rice and vegetable vendors.
 Either way, it is a win-win situation.

-Tip: If you want to know more about affiliate marketing, don’t miss reading Prof Seema’s blog on How to do Affiliate Marketing in India.
+Read my blog article on How to do Affiliate Marketing in India.

 We can notice two features in the partnering of our spices vendor with other vendors: